 Unsupervised learning: Unlike supervised learning, in unsupervised learning, no pre-defined feature vectors are used.

-Instead, models learn from data itself and calculate features automatically by means of regression techniques or cluster analysis.
+Instead, models learn from the data itself and calculate features automatically using regression techniques or cluster analysis.
 This results in better classification accuracy because it does not rely on human-provided labels to make decisions.

 In other words, it avoids the dependence on knowledge of the label set.